 At Williams-Sonoma, Inc. (WSI), we hold all our suppliers to high social standards and are committed to integrity and honesty throughout all aspects of our business.
 We work with suppliers who meet rigorous standards for safe, healthy work conditions, and whose employment practices conform with local law, best industry practices and our company standards.
 These standards include strict prohibitions against child labor, prison labor, forced labor, unsafe working conditions, unfair wage practices, or non-compliance with any local regulation.
-All our suppliers are expected to sign and comply with our Vendor Code of Conduct and corresponding Implementation Standards based on the conventions of the International Labor Organization (ILO) which lay out specific requirements around Labor Practices, Health and Safety, Environmental Protection, Ethical Conduct, Sub-Contracting, Management Systems and Transparency.
+All our suppliers are expected to sign and comply with our Vendor Code of Conduct and corresponding Implementation Standards that are based on the conventions of the International Labor Organization (ILO) and the UN’s Guiding Principles on Business and Human Rights which lay out specific requirements around Labor Practices, Health and Safety, Environmental Protection, Ethical Conduct, Sub-Contracting, Management Systems and Transparency.

 To ensure the factories we use are safe, secure and fair places of employment for workers, factories in our audit scope are audited each year through semi-announced audits within a three-week window.
 Audits are conducted on site for one or two days, by qualified auditors from independent third-party audit firms who are trained in-depth on WSI audit standards and protocols.